isabella232/docs-13/docs/API_simple.md

 }
 ```

-To removes an edge of an entry you have can use the `unset` mutation.
+To remove an edge of an entry you have can use the `unset` mutation.
 The query response can contain both entries of the former edge.
 The names of query arguments and entry names depend on the field names of the relation:
 ```
 mutation {